-(1) The shares are directly held by the Selling Stockholder and may be deemed to be indirectly beneficially owned by: (i) Armistice Capital, LLC ("Armistice Capital"), as the investment manager of the Selling Stockholder; and (ii) Steven Boyd, as the Managing Member of Armistice Capital.
+(2) The shares are directly held by Armistice may be deemed to be indirectly beneficially owned by: (i) Armistice Capital, LLC ("Armistice Capital"), as the investment manager of Armistice; and (ii) Steven Boyd, as the Managing Member of Armistice Capital.
 Armistice Capital and Steven Boyd disclaim beneficial ownership of the securities except to the extent of their respective pecuniary interests therein.
-The number of shares beneficially owned prior to this offering includes: (i) 2,360,000 shares of common stock issuable upon exercise of the Pre-Funded Warrants, which are subject to beneficial ownership limitations that prohibit the Selling Stockholder from exercising any portion of a warrant if such exercise would result in the Selling Stockholder owning a percentage of our outstanding common stock exceeding the 9.99% ownership limitation after giving effect to the issuance of common stock in connection with the Selling Stockholder's exercise of the Pre-Funded Warrant; and (ii) 3,067,484 shares of common stock issuable upon the exercise of Common Warrants, which are subject to beneficial ownership limitations that prohibit the Selling Stockholder from exercising any portion of a warrant if such exercise would result in the Selling Stockholder owning a percentage of our outstanding common stock exceeding the 4.99% ownership limitation after giving effect to the issuance of common stock in connection with the Selling Stockholder's exercise of the Common Warrants.
+The number of shares beneficially owned includes; (i) 2.360,000 shares of common stock issuable upon exercise of pre-funded Warrants, which are subject to beneficial ownership limitations that prohibit Armistice from exercising any portion of a warrant if such exercise would result in Armistice owning a percentage of our outstanding common stock exceeding the 9.99% ownership limitation after giving effect to the issuance of common stock in connection with Armistice's exercise of the pre-funded warrant; and (ii) 3,067,484 shares of common stock issuable upon the exercise of common warrants, which are subject to beneficial ownership limitations that prohibit Armistice from exercising any portion of a warrant if such exercise would result in Armistice owning a percentage of our outstanding common stock exceeding the 4.99% ownership limitation after giving effect to the issuance of common stock in connection with Armistice's exercise of the Common Warrants.
+The percentage of shares owned assumes the exercise of all warrants held by Armistice, notwithstanding the existence of beneficial ownership limitations described above.
 The address of Armistice Capital Master Fund Ltd. is c/o Armistice Capital, LLC, 510 Madison Avenue, 7th Floor, New York, NY 10022.